NathanTan/SeniorCapstone/README.md

    If you want to connect to our BeaversMAV network, inject the SD card, and paste <tt>wpa_supplicant.conf</tt> file (attached with this repository) to the boot folder.
 Then, eject and load the Raspberry Pi.

 4. To access Raspberry Pi, you can ssh into it with IP address.
-You can use nmap to search for Raspberry Pi in your network:
+To determine the IP address of your Raspberry Pi (provided it is connected to the network and booted up), you can determine the IP address by loging into your router and finding the client devices.
+To login to your router, first connect your laptop to the network and then navigate to router's IP from your browser, such as <tt>192.168.1.1</tt>.
+Alternatively, you can use nmap to scan all the devices on your network:
    ```bash
    nmap -sn 192.168.0.1/16 # 192.168.0.1 is LAN Wi-Fi default gateway (obtained by ifconfig or ipconfig)
    ```